dkirkby/countdown/README.md

 # countdown

 A simple countdown timer webapp created as a test of LLM-assisted programming.
+Try it [here](dkirkby.github.io/countdown).

 The initial version was created using ChatGPT o1-mini with the following prompt: